revou-fsse-1/w1-my-personal-website-anggr/README.md

 <img src="https://media.giphy.com/media/KEG5UtvXUD7WPIhhuy/giphy.gif" width="200" height="200" />

 This site is inspired by Codecademy ads: NASA 🚀.</br>
 When I saw the ad, I was amazed.
 Work in tech has always been a dream of mine, hence i learn about programing but i never thought i could've dream bigger.
 In the Codecademy's ads, they show how one of their graduates is working in NASA and i thought _"hey that's my childhood dream"._ Work in NASA and make a difference in the world.
-I was inspired by that and decided to make this website.
+I was inspired by that and decided to make this website.</br>
 Yes, i know its good to be true, but hey, one can dream right?

 ## Visit my Website